huntdatacenter/docs/docs/govern-science/tingweek/lagtun.md

 # Lagtun

-**High impact science needs continuous evolution of data, tools, expertise and environments to prosper.
-Lagtun is the body that appoints time to govern the scientific developments of HUNT Cloud with the aim to ensure continuous change under a trustworthy and reliable structure.**
+**Lagtun is the body that appoints time to govern the scientific developments of HUNT Cloud with the aim to ensure continuous change under a trustworthy and reliable structure.**

 [[toc]]

 ## Introduction

+**High impact science needs continuous evolution of data, tools, expertise and environments to prosper.**

 **The aim** of Lagtun is to enable continuous scientific change of HUNT Cloud's services under a trustworthy and reliable structure.